-All funds will be awarded to the academic partner to work with the SME.
+All funds awarded to the academic partner to work with the SME

 Initial Expression of SME Interest form submission to determine their eligibility, type of academic expertise that they want to engage and whether matchmaking with academic partners is needed.
 A hard copy of the form is available to work on drafts but all final submissions must be done online.

 The scheme emphasises new collaborations.
 Applications will be scored based on innovation impact and the value added by the proposed academic/industrial collaboration.
 Both parties of the collaborative team need to demonstrate how their individual expertise complements each other and adds value to overcoming the innovation challenge that will be addressed by the project.

 Interested SMEs with a proposed academic collaboration in mind are advised to submit their Stage 1 application as soon as possible.
 If they are shortlisted, applicants will then be sent a Stage 2 application which will allow sufficient time for completion.

 SMEs who are interested in the scheme and need to be matched with an academic research group are also advised to submit their Stage 1 application as soon as possible to allow sufficient time for matchmaking and the formation of collaborative teams.

 9 August 2019

 Stage 1 closed.

 7 November 2019